ken3stokes/ken3stokes/README.md

 - 👋 Hi, I’m @ken3stokes
 - 👀 I’m interested in ...
-All things Governance, Risk, and Compliance.
+All things Governance, Risk, and Compliance with the integration of Cloud, AI and Blockchain
 - 🌱 I’m currently learning ...Prompt Engineering, Python, and Industry Standards around Cybersecurity and Regulatory
 - 💞️ I’m looking to collaborate on ...
-GRC and Emerging Technology
+Cloud Computing, Artificial Intelligence and GRC
 - 📫 How to reach me ...Here on GitHub

 <!---